GavinHuttley/DiverseSeqPaper/paper/paper.md

 # Algorithms

+*`dvs` subcommand: `prep` converts sequences into `numpy` arrays for faster processing.*

+The `prep` sub-command converts plain text sequence data into an on-disk storage format that is more efficient for access in the other steps.
+A user can provide either fasta or GenBank formatted DNA sequence files.
+The sequences are converted into unsigned 8-bit integer `numpy` arrays and stored in a single HDF5 file on disk.
+The resulting `.dvseqs` file is required for all the sub-commands.

 ## Selection of representative sequences

+*`dvs` subcommands: `nmost` samples the $n$ sequences that increase JSD most; `max` samples sequences that maximise a user specified statistic, either the standard deviation or the coefficient of variation of $\delta_{JSD}$.*

 The algorithm for computing the Jensen-Shannon divergence is quite simple.
 What follows are the optimisations we have employed to make the calculations scalable in terms of the number of sequences.